 The drive over from Killarney will take around one hour, though you will likely want to allocate some time to explore the popular Inch Beach before you arrive in Dingle.

 One of the best reasons to explore Dingle is having the opportunity to experience the Slea Head Drive.
 A number of breathtaking panoramic views of the Atlantic Ocean can be found around this drive and for the Star Wars lovers out there, you will want to add this to your Irish itinerary given that Ballyferriter is a spot used in Star Wars: Episode VII – The Force Awakens.

-Spending a few days in Killarney for the TBEX conference gave us the opportunity to explore the sights and attractions of this town.
+Spending a little over 48 hours in Killarney for the TBEX conference gave us the opportunity to explore the sights and attractions of this town.

 Whether you are looking to enjoy a little retail therapy at the Killarney Outlet Centre or perhaps enjoy the gorgeous architectural design of the various churches throughout the town, Killarney is definitely a great place to enjoy both urban and rural life.

 A variety of restaurants are available including a very “southern” Rob’s Ranch House but our favorite spots is undoubtedly The Shire.
 A Lord of the Rings themed pub in the heart of Killarney, The Shire is the perfect place to enjoy a couple of pints, preferably one of the local brews well-acclaimed by their association with Gandalf, Bilbo, and Frodo.